-The Implementation of 1:1 Nurse-led Cognitive-Behavioral Therapy (CBT) for Patients with Alcohol Use Disorder in an Outpatient Clinic
+The Implementation of 1:1 Nurse-led Cognitive-Behavioral Therapy for Patients with Alcohol Use Disorder in an Outpatient Clinic

 Alcohol use disorder (AUD) remains a widespread and costly behavioral problem and a leading risk factor for disease and injuries.
 The average population lifetime prevalence of AUD across the globe is approximately 8.6% among non-abstainers (Glantz et al., 2020), while the treatment rate is approximately 10% (Kools et al., 2022).
 Alcohol poses a significant public health problem in the United States, accounting for approximately 140,000 deaths annually.
 In addition, it accounts for approximately 89,697 deaths among adults aged 20-64 years and 4,000 deaths among those aged under 21 years (Substance Abuse and Mental Health Services Administration, 2022).
 The practice problem addressed in this proposed DNP project is the high rate of relapse because of inadequate treatment.
 As of 2023, only 7.8% of the 2.2 million adults with AUD had received treatment the previous year, with most people seeking primary care for alcohol-related medical problems instead of care to address excessive drinking (National Institute on Alcohol Abuse and Alcoholism, 2024).
 Moreover, over 60% of the people who receive medication-assisted treatment (MAT) relapse within the first six months.
 The high relapse rate following MAT indicates the need for alternative treatment options.
 The gap in practice that requires addressing is the lack of a nurse-led alternative psychological approach to address relapse.
 Consequently, the project intends to implement a program involving face-to-face CBT sessions for the adult population.
 In this regard, the manuscript describes the significance of the problem, its prevalence and impact at the global, national, and practicum levels, the project aims and objectives, the methodology to use in implementing the intervention, and the barriers, facilitators, and ethical considerations.
 In addition, it will present the results from the implementation of the intervention and discuss their relevance pertinent to the previous literature.